silviapoletti/Malingering-detection/README.md

 The correlation at subject level, i.e. how much the anwers of a subject in the honest condition are correlated with the answers of the same subject in the dishonest condition, is only 0.1.
 Therefore, we can expect that the reconstruction of the honest subject from the fake ones is a very difficult task.

-In the following plots, the possible scores that a subject can give to an item are reported in the x-axis.
+In the following **Target Plots**, the possible scores that a subject can give to an item are reported in the x-axis.
 The green bars are the histograms reporting the frequency of a given answer to a given item.
 The numbers in the dark rectangles are in the range $\[0, 1\]$ and correspond to the conditional probability to be dishonest given a certain answer.

 <p align="center">
   <img src="https://github.com/silviapoletti/Malingering-detection/blob/f0d8f7bb5f442d91e23bd21aa28b1cef54ad34b4/plots/conditional_expectation_item14.png" width="65%"/>